roman-milk/roman-milk.github.io/prof-blackmailed.md

+===

- ****** A Professor Is Blackmailed Ch.
-03 ****** bydawn1958© Please email me with your suggestions or comments.
+Please email me with your suggestions or comments.
 This chapter was written for a special reader who gave me ideas of what she would like to see happen to Kerri.

  A TEACHER'S PAST - PUNISHMENT CAN BE SEVERE